TRSasasusu/Divergence/README.md

 ## Credits

-Created, written, and designed by artificialparanoia.
+Created, written, and designed by artificialparanoia — with immense assistance from orclecle (Enhance Divergence, Japanese translation, general Unity help).

 Featuring an excerpt of "Hearth's Shadow", by Andrew Prahlow (Echoes of the Eye: The Lost Reels).